input-output-hk/marlowe-doc/tutorials/concepts/playground-overview.md

 and giving the sequence of transactions that lead to the error.
 As an exercise, try this with the `Escrow` contract, changing the initial deposit from Alice to something smaller than 450 lovelace.
-More details are given in the section on [static analysis](static-analysis.md) below.
+More details are given in the section on [static analysis](/tutorials/guides/static-analysis).

 The **Analyse reachability** button will check whether any parts of a contract will never be executed, however participants interact with the